When a tooth becomes infected as a result of bacterial invasion, there can be pus accumulation in the mouth. This is called an abscess.

 - Loss of appetite

 In rare cases, clindamycin can also increase your risk of coming down with Clostridium difficile infection.
 This infection happens when there is a disturbance in the balance of bacteria in your intestines during treatment with certain antibiotics.
-This bacterial imbalance then leads to overgrowth of the Clostridium difficile bacteria, causing a serious infection.

 A tooth infection may or may not require antibiotics depending on the severity and your dentist’s recommendation.
 If clindamycin is prescribed, ensure that you take the full dose as required so as to prevent the infection from coming back.